Hacker0x01/docs.hackerone.com/docs/changelog/2020/june.md

 ---

 ### Resolution Target Date in Report Header
-We've added a new [**Resolution Target**](/programs/response-targets.html) field in the report header for all triaged reports.
+We've added a new [**Resolution Target**](/programs/response-target-metrics.html) field in the report header for all triaged reports.
 This enables members of the program's response team to clearly see when they should aim to resolve the report by.
+The date is calculated based off of what the program's [response target settings](/programs/setting-response-targets.html) are set to.

 ![Resolution Target on Report](./images/june_2020_resolution_target.png)